Phoebezuo/Super-Mario/A3_readme.txt

           Features that Implements
 ############################################

-1. Level Transitions
+1. All features in Level Transitions
-2. Score and Time
+2. All features in Score and Time
-3. Save and Load
+3. All features in Save and Load